Third floor, Evelina London Children’s Hospital.

 - Parents can visit their child at any time

 - Visiting hours for all other visitors are 8am-8pm

-- No more than three visitors per bed at once
+- No more than two visitors per bed at once

 - Visiting children must be supervised by an adult

 - Please be quiet in the evenings

 - Please switch your mobile phone to silent – if you need to use it, please do so in the parents’ room